cseagle/article/sk3wldbg.md

 A debugger (DBG) plugin is specifically designed to facilitate communications between IDA and and a debugger being used to run the code you have loaded in IDA.
-Each of the debuggers that ship with IDA are implemented as debugger plugins and include local native debuggers for Windows, Linux and OS X ad well as shims that allow IDA to communicate with existing debuggers (WinDbg and gdbserver) or one of Hex-Rays remote debugging servers available for several platforms.
+Each of the debuggers that ship with IDA are implemented as debugger plugins and include local native debuggers for Windows, Linux and OS X as well as shims that allow IDA to communicate with existing debuggers (WinDbg and gdbserver) or one of Hex-Rays remote debugging servers available for several platforms.

 All standard debugging features are available when using these plugins such as launching new